This post may contain affiliate links. For more information, read my disclosure policy.

 Pineapple upside down cake is a wonderful dessert that is a combination of moist and soft cake, with a juicy pineapple and brown sugar topping.
 Add a few maraschino cherries, and you get a cake everyone is going to love.

-This easy recipe has been tested so many times, and it always works.
+- This easy recipe has been tested so many times, and it always works.
 You don’t need to worry about the topping getting stuck to the pan or the cake collapsing.
-You’ll see – once you try it, this easy-to-make cake recipe will become an instant favorite!

 - Unsalted Butter: You’ll need butter for both the cake and the topping.